 Teen Do Paanch Card Game

 3 2 5 card game is a popular Indian trick-taking card game.
 The name ‘Teen Do Paanch’ translates to ‘Three, Two, Five’ in Hindi, reflecting the distribution of tricks each player aims to win during the game.
-The game's primary objective is to win a specific number of tricks - one player aims to win exactly three tricks, another player aims to win exactly two tricks, and the last player aims to win exactly five tricks.
+The game's primary objective is to win a specific number of tricks - one player seeks to win exactly three tricks, another player aims to win exactly two tricks, and the last player aims to win exactly five tricks.

 How to Play